 - Hold a CHC30113 Certificate III in Early Childhood Education and Care.

 RTO Requirements for International students

-International students must meet certain English language requirements for admission into ASIA:
+International students must fulfill certain English language requirements for admission into ASIA:

-- Be at least 18 years of age and have completed Year 12 or equivalent.
+- Be at least 18 years old and have completed Year 12 or an equivalent qualification.

-- Participate in a course entry interview to determine suitability for the course and student
+- Participate in a course entry interview to assess suitability and needs.

-For further information on student visa assessment levels, refer to the Department of Home Affairs (DHA) website (http://www.homeaffairs.gov.au).
+Additional information on student visa assessment levels can be found on the Department of Home Affairs (DHA) website.